 Reading is the most critical skill for any person of any age.
 Everything else emanates from the ability to comprehend, synthesize and analyze the written word.
 If we can move students forward one tiny step at a time wonderful results can be achieved over the course of a school year.

-I hope some of these ideas resonated with you.
-Please reach out with any questions, reactions or requests for future articles.
+I hope some of these ideas resonate with you.
+Please reach out with any questions, reactions or requests for future articles at email@example.com.